blender-visual-investigation/knowledge-base/docs/introduction/general-information.md

 ## How to Navigate

 Browse through the modules sequentially for a structured learning path, or jump to specific topics using the sidebar navigation.

+## Mobile
+Site is made to be viewed on a desktop, but mobile can be used